rkalendar/TotalRepeats/README.md

 In the TotalRepeats online version (https://primerdigital.com/tools/repeats.html), the default setting is to classify sequences with a parameter (nsize=1).

 ## imgx=
-The resulting image can be stretched in width if more detailed analysis is required.
+The resulting image can be stretched in width if more detailed analysis is required (default imgx=5).
 This value determines the width of the image, the higher the value, the longer the width.
-The minimum value of imgx=1 (maximum compression), and a value of imgx=30 for the most stretched image width.
+The minimum value of imgx=1 (maximum compression), and a value of imgx=20 for the most stretched image width.
 ```
-java -jar C:\TotalRepeats\dist\TotalRepeats.jar E:\Genomes\T2T-CHM13v2.0\ imgx=5
+java -jar C:\TotalRepeats\dist\TotalRepeats.jar E:\Genomes\T2T-CHM13v2.0\ imgx=1
 ```

 ## Sequence Entry: